 In 2017, the EMSF hosted the 2nd Annual Eric M. Suhl Memorial Golf Tournament as well as participated in the CCF's Take Steps walk.
 We had over 100 more golfers in 2017 (248 golfers) as the inaugural tournament (136 golfers).
 As a result, we were able to donate $50,000 to the CCF, doubling our total from 2016.

-From left to right: David Siegman (Vice President), Eugene Tunitsky (Vice President), Jeff Magids (Vice President),
+From left to right: Kyle Suhl, Brett Luskey (Vice President), Jeff Magids (Vice President), David Siegman (Vice President),